 While there are regularly surprises and shocks here too, the winners of the Champions League will usually be the cream of the crop, the most talented operators in world football.
 But what exactly is the difference between these two formats?

 In this article, we'll be comparing Premier League vs Champions League, explaining the major differences between the two competitions and giving you an in-depth guide to the structure of each format.
-We'll also look at how both competitions have changed and evolved over the years, with a particular focus on how the UEFA Champions League will be changing from the 2024/25 season onwards.
+We'll also look at how both competitions have changed and evolved over the years, with a particular focus on the new "Swiss model" Champions League format introduced from the 2024/25 season.

 The Premier League is the top division of English football.
 In total, England and Wales have four professional divisions: League Two (the fourth tier), League One (the third tier), the Championship (the second tier), and the Premier League (the first tier).

-The Premier League is where all the country's best teams compete against each other, from historic clubs such as Liverpool, Everton and Aston Villa to reigning European Champions Manchester City.
+The Premier League is where all the country's best teams compete against each other, from historic clubs such as Liverpool, Everton and Aston Villa to recent powerhouse Manchester City, with Liverpool returning to the top of the table as 2024/25 champions.

 The Premier League kicks off each season in August, and generally finishes in May, with each campaign lasting roughly 9 months.
 During this time, each team in the league plays each other twice, once at home and once away from home.